 The Atkins Diet consists of low-carbohydrate, high-protein foods consumed in moderation.
 In place of fast-acting carbohydrates, the user is encouraged to consume additional healthy fats, primarily monounsaturated and certain saturated fats.

-The Atkins meal plan was originally classified as unhealthy and inappropriate to use by the health stream authorities because of the high, saturated fat that it contains.
+The Atkins meal plan was originally classified as unhealthy and inappropriate to use by the health stream authorities because of the high saturated fat.
 New studies have shown that the saturated fats mentioned are not harmful.

 Benefits and Results